jarcane/clojurice/README.md

 ## Requirements

 You will need [Boot](https://boot-clj.github.io/) installed, as well as Java 1.8+, and PostgreSQL 9.6+.
+Docker is also recommended for local development.

 ## Instructions